baleian/jay-ai-agent/README.md

   - **`Code_Assistant`**: For tasks involving code generation, modification, analysis, and debugging.
     *Example Queries:*
        - Write a Python script that creates a simple web server and returns "Hello, World!".
-       - Write a SQL query to find all users who haven't logged in for over 90 days.

   - **`Data_Explorer`**: Addresses questions requiring data analysis (EDA), database querying, or statistical insights.
     *Example Queries:*
-       - How many accounts who have region in Prague?
        - Provide a table showing the number of cards issued by type for each year.

   - **`Casual_Chat`**: Manages general conversations and any non-specialized chat that doesn't fall into the categories above.